patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/lists-and-tables/lists-and-tables.md

 2. **Expansion panel:** Contains details associated with an expandable item.

 #### When to use
-Use a compound expandable list when you want multiple expansion panels that relate to specific table columns where it would not make sense to combine all of this information into a single, simple expansion.
+Use a compound expandable table when:
+* You want multiple expansion panels that relate to specific table columns.
+* It would not make sense to combine all of this information into a single, simple expansion.

 ## Sorting by columns
 Sorting by columns is possible for any table variation.
 Enabling the component within a table eases the ability to scan and read through the content.
-This option is favored over adding sorting functionality to the toolbar.
+This option is favored over adding sorting functionality to the [toolbar](/design-guidelines/usage-and-behavior/toolbar).

 <img src="./img/sortable-data-table.png"  alt="Sortable table"  width="1161"/>